stericishere/Obsidian-notes/🌊 001 RIVER/015 Phase/00 Storage/Put the focus on People, Instead of the Matter.md

 ---
 creation date: 2025-07-27 04:27
+aliases:
-aliases: Put the focus on People, Instead of the matter
+  - Put the focus on People
+  - Instead of the matter
 tags:
   - 💬
   - phase/📜 Life
 category: 📜 Life